Adamantinomas are rare primary malignant bone tumours that in the vast majority of cases occur in the tibia of young patients.

 - multiple small nodules in one or more foci

-In some patients separated tumour foci may be seen, defined as foci of high signal intensity on either T2- or T1-weighted contrast-enhanced images, interspersed with normal-appearing cortical or spongious bone 2.
+In some patients separated tumour foci may be seen, defined as foci of high signal intensity on either T2- or contrast-enhanced T1-weighted images, interspersed with normal-appearing cortical or cancellous bone 2.
 A fluid-fluid level may occasionally be seen.

 - C+ (Gd): tends to show intense and homogeneous static enhancement, although there is no uniform dynamic enhancement pattern 2